 We have already discussed what the word “wisdom” means, but “instruction” (מוּסָר muwcar) deserves a special note.
 Instruction can be translated as “correction” or “chastening”, the underlying idea being that God grants wisdom but He also disciplines or chastens His people.
 It may be easy to appreciate wisdom, but it is hard to appreciate correction or chastening.
 First, correction reminds us of our foolishness and frailty, a direct insult to our pride.
 Second, chastening (punishment) is painful emotionally, mentally and physically.
 It is easy to despise instruction, but to do so makes a man into a fool.

-Proverbs is an excellent book about wisdom, written in the widespread and time honored style of the Near East.
+Proverbs epitomizes widespread and time-honored wisdom and style of the Near East.
 Wisdom is demonstrated when a righteous man, using his God-given talents and opportunities, accomplishes God’s purpose in His way at His time for His Kingdom.
 Finally, the fear of the Lord truly is the beginning of knowledge and the life that He wants us all to enjoy.